-Model CSB splitter cordsets allow easy interconnection between an EZ-SCREEN Type 2 8-pin receiver and its 8-pin emitter, providing a single "homerun" cable for the optional "swapable" hookup (see Figure 3-11).
+Model CSB splitter cordsets allow easy interconnection between an EZ-SCREEN Type 2 8-pin receiver and its 8-pin emitter, providing a single "homerun" cable for the optional "swapable" connection.
 The model DEE2R-.. double-ended cables described on page 8 may be used to extend the lengths of the QD trunk, branch #1, or branch #2.
-(Branch #1 and branch #2 cable sections are 300 mm/1' long.)
+Branch #1 and branch #2 cable sections are 300 mm/1 ft long.
 The model QDE-8..D single-ended cables may be used to extend the QD trunk for cut-to-length applications.